mvdwetering/huesyncbox/README.md

 ## TODO

-Things still to do before it is "done"
+Things that can be done to improve the integration.
 (not priority order)

 * ~~Make repository HACS compatible~~